 Jesus' death and resurrection are affirmations and proofs of his deity and encouragement for all his disciples.
 Jesus rises again from the grave after perishing on the cross.
-Jesus says in Matthew 20.28, "the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
-Saint Paul seeks to prove the case for Jesus' death and resurrection in 1 Corinthians 15.12-15, "But if it is preached that Christ is raised from the dead, how can some of you say that there is no resurrection of the dead?
-If there is no resurrection of the dead, then not even Christ has been raised.
-And if Christ is not raised, our preaching is useless and so is your faith.
+In Matthew 20.28, Jesus says, "the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
+Saint Paul seeks to prove the case for Jesus' death and resurrection in 1 Corinthians 15.12-15, "But if it is preached that Christ is risen from the dead, how can some of you say that there is no resurrection of the dead?
+If there is no resurrection of the dead, then not even Christ is risen.
+And if Christ does not rise, our preaching is useless, and so is your faith.
 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
-But he did not raise him if the dead are not raised."
+But he did not raise him if the dead do not rise."
 The hope of the resurrection is a reality for all born-again believers.
-Saint Paul then adds, "But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead.
-If there is no resurrection of the dead, then not even Christ has been raised.
-And if Christ has not been raised, our preaching is useless and so is your faith.
+Saint Paul then adds, "But if I preached that Christ had been raised from the dead, how can some of you say that there is no resurrection of the dead.
+If there is no resurrection of the dead, then not even Christ is risen.
+And if Christ has not risen, our preaching is useless, and so is your faith.
 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
-But he did not raise him if the dead are not raised."✞
+But he did not raise him if the dead do not rise."✞

 * Severe physical damage is inflicted upon Jesus' body

 * Jesus is whipped, beaten, and crucified by Roman soldiers, who have done this before.